WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

               uses: tonybaloney/pycharm-security@master
       ```
     1. Save and Push your changes.
-    2. Check on outputs on Pycharm-security check.
+    2. Check on outputs for Pycharm-security check.
       ![Pycharm results](img/2022-11-16-2-48-13.png)
-    3. Please notice pipeline continues even with warnings are flagged, if you want to modify this behaviour and force the pipeline to fail, this can be achived by adding extra argument ***fail_on_warnings*** set to ***true***:
+    3. Please notice that your pipeline continues even when warnings are flagged, if you want to modify this behaviour and force the pipeline to fail, this can be achieved by adding extra argument ***fail_on_warnings*** and set that to ***true***:
-    4. You can explore this on your own; For the purpose of the demo, lets continue!!
+    4. You can explore this on your own; For the purpose of the demo, let's continue...
 <br/>
 <br/>